BytePane

 Best For: Visual JSON editing

-JSON Editor Online offers the best dual-pane editing experience, with a text editor on one side and a tree view on the other.
-For developers who need to visually navigate and edit complex nested JSON structures, the tree editor is more intuitive than any other tool on this list.
+JSON Editor Online offers a strong dual-pane editing experience, with a text editor on one side and a tree view on the other.
+For developers who need to visually navigate and edit complex nested JSON structures, the tree editor can be more intuitive than a plain text formatter.
 The free tier is client-side, while paid plans add cloud storage and collaboration.

 + Client-side processing (free tier)